Money and duty free for Poland

 Poland duty free

-If you are arriving from a non-EU country, the following goods may be imported into Poland by travellers over 17 years of age without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Poland by travellers with a minimum age of 17 years without incurring customs duty:

-Unlicensed firearms and ammunition, narcotics, meat and dairy products from outside the EU.
+Unlicensed firearms and ammunition, narcotics, meat, fish dairy products from outside the EU.
 Endangered species require a permit.